Aero by Upgaming plane against minimalist sky with iTech Labs badge

 Hit rate ~10 to 20% per round

-Pros Largest single-round payouts in the three.
-Shortest active time per session.
-If you are specifically chasing the $100,000 cap on a big stake, this is the only style that can realistically reach it inside a session.
+Pros Largest per-round payouts of the three.
+Shortest active session time.
+If you are chasing the $100,000 cap on a big stake, this is the only style that can realistically reach it inside a session.

 Cons Psychologically brutal.
-Dry streaks of 15 to 25 rounds are the norm.
-Bankroll can vanish inside twenty minutes.
+Dry streaks of 15 to 25 rounds happen.
+Bankroll can disappear in twenty minutes.
 Tilt risk is real and material.

-None of these three approaches is mathematically better than the others in the long run.
-All three converge on the same 4% to 5% loss per unit wagered over enough rounds.
-The right question is which session shape you can sustain without tilting out, not which style has the highest ceiling.
+None of the three is mathematically better than the others over the long run.
+All three converge on the same 4 to 5% loss per unit wagered across enough rounds.
+The useful question is not which style wins, it is which one you can sustain without tilting out.

 Auto Bet

-Repeats the current stake across a chosen number of rounds without input.
+Repeats the bet across a chosen number of rounds without input.
 Upgaming caps the run at 100 rounds.
-Fine for grinding at 1.2x targets, dangerous past 2x because the edge compounds over unattended play.
+Fine for grinding at 1.2x, dangerous past 2x because the edge compounds across unattended play.

 Auto Collect